thermokarst/AKExtract/README.md

 	OR
 	$ make test3

-4) If everything passes, you are ready to plug this into some larger project.
-For an example, check out [SNAPIndices](http://www.github.com/thermokarst/snapindices).
+4) If everything passes, you are probably ready to plug this into your project.
+For an example check out [SNAPIndices](http://www.github.com/thermokarst/snapindices).

 Contact
 -------

-Do you have an idea for a feature request?
-Find a Bug?
+Do you have an idea for a feature?
+Find a bug?
 Reach me at [matthewrdillon@gmail.com](mailto:matthewrdillon@gmail.com)